icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

-## Openstack Stein on Centos 7.6 with Packstack.
+## Stein on Centos 7.6 with Packstack.

  **Prologue:** A new feature in Stein,is the use of the OVN networking and Geneve routing protocol by default,so you can easily work with a single network adapater